Achieving Retirement Readiness When Your Employees Are Struggling with Debt

 Student loan repayment benefits are often geared toward recruiting and retaining younger employees.
 And that’s great.
 But these benefits can also be a secret weapon for your 50-plus crowd too.
 Let’s take a closer look.

 • Matching 401(k) contributions for student debt repayment.
 The Secure Act 2.0, formally authorizes matching contributions for student loan repayment, allowing companies to match employees’ qualified student loan payments with contributions to their retirement accounts, including 401(k)s, 403(b)s, SIMPLE IRAs, and government 457(b) plans.
-This program may seem designed to benefit young employees, who may be choosing between paying off their student loans and contributing to their retirement accounts.
-But don’t overlook the fact that older employees (who still carry their own student debt or took out Parent PLUS loans to help pay for a child’s college education) could get a boost from this benefit as well.
+This program might seem designed to benefit younger employees, who may be choosing between paying off their student loans and contributing to their retirement accounts.
+But don’t overlook the fact that older employees (who may still carry their own student debt or have Parent PLUS loans) could get a boost from this benefit as well.

 Keep Employees Up to Date on Student Loan Forgiveness

-What will happen to the income-driven repayment plan Saving on a Valuable Education (SAVE), currently on pause, is still unclear.
-But no employer wants their employees to miss out on these and other lucrative benefits, or fall behind on the latest student loan news
+Following the rollback of certain income-driven repayment plans, employees need clear guidance on which, if any, federal forgiveness programs remain available to them.
+No employer wants their employees to miss out on these and other lucrative benefits, or fall behind on the latest student loan news.

 Consider offering online education tools and personalized counseling support to help employees — from recent grads to older borrowers — navigate the ever-changing landscape of repayment and forgiveness programs.
 At the same time, it’s crucial to make sure your team has the resources to stay current and relevant to your employees.